Goji-P2P/slate/source/includes/_payments.md

   "id" : "3d9ca033-eb05-459f-9f70-1139d2e2b213"
 }
 ```
-### Description

 <aside class="notice">
-Prior to creating a wallet you need to have registered your company as the wallet holder using ...
+Prior to creating a wallet you need to have registered your company as the wallet holder using /wallet/company/registration
 </aside>
+### Description
 Create a wallet
 ### Request
 | Name       | Type   | Description     | Required |